Christian-DAntonio/ChristiansBookStoreW23/README.txt

  2:21
  Made alot of really exicting changes this time.
 I added alot of features that make my website look like a real website now.
  2:24
- I just realised I forgot to remove the "tyext-dark" feature on the "privacy" button. lol.
+ I just realised I forgot to remove the "text-dark" feature on the "privacy" button. lol.
 I just changed.
+ 2:30
+ Added the links from the"CSS_text" file on Blackboard to the Layout.cshtml. the site still works with them on.